olOwOlo/hugo-theme-even/exampleSite/content/post/english-preview.md

 categories: ["English"]
 author: "Michael Henderson"

-# you can close something for this content if you open it in config.toml.
+# You can also close(false) or open(true) something for this content.
+# P.S. comment can only be closed
-comment: false
+# comment: false
 # toc: false
+autoCollapseToc: true
+# You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
+contentCopyright: '<a href="https://github.com/gohugoio/hugoBasicExample" rel="noopener" target="_blank">See origin</a>'
 # reward: false
-mathjax: false
+# mathjax: false

-# you can define another contentCopyright. e.g. contentCopyright: "This is an another copyright."
-contentCopyright: '<a href="https://github.com/gohugoio/hugoBasicExample" rel="noopener" target="_blank">See origin</a>'
 ---

 ## Introduction